 Hook Size, Swivels, Links and Quality

-The vast majority of daylights and feathers come with size 2/0 hooks fitted, which is the ideal size for mackerel are the main target of most people using this type of lure.
+The vast majority of daylights and feathers come with size 2/0 hooks fitted, which is the ideal size for mackerel are the main target of most anglers using this type of lure.
 However, other feathers and daylight can come with different sized hooks.
-Some designed for smaller fish such as herring can come fitted with size 4 or 6 hooks, while daylights which are designed to be baited and used to catch big cod and ling when boat fishing can come with size 6/0, 7/0 or 8/0 hooks.
+Some designed for smaller fish such as herring can come fitted with size 4 or 6 hooks or even smaller, while daylights which are designed to be baited and used to catch big cod and ling when boat fishing can come with size 6/0, 7/0 or even 8/0 hooks.

-Generally, feathers and daylights are manufactured in massive quantities in China and then imported to the UK.
+Generally, feathers and daylights are manufactured in massive quantities in China and then imported to Britain.
 The quality of feather and daylight rigs is not the same as professionally made bait fishing rigs but is still usually sufficient for the type of fishing which is carried out by anglers targeting mackerel.
-Better feather and daylight rigs may come with a link or clip for anglers to attach a weight to their rig, but due to the cheap and cheerful nature of these rigs they rarely come with swivels included.
+Better quality feather and daylight rigs may come with a link or clip for anglers to attach a weight to their rig, but due to the cheap and cheerful nature of these rigs they rarely come with swivels included.
 Despite misgivings over quality most anglers find that ready-made feather and daylight rigs are perfectly sufficient for catching mackerel around the UK.